izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/limit_order_manager/new_limit_order.rst

     // nonce += 1;
     const tx = await web3.eth.sendSignedTransaction(signedTx.rawTransaction);

-after this step, we have successfully minted the liquidity (if no revert occured)
+after this step, we have successfully minted the liquidity (if no revert occurred).